kumarkushagra/Lenskart/README.md

 - cd into the repo
 - Setup the env variables (provided at the bottom (check my server, run `cat .env`))

+### 2) using docker (not recommended because of no GPU support)
+- Docker + Docker Compose (If not installed pls refer to the bottom of this documentation)
+- ~8GB RAM (i would reccomend GPU, but its wayy too expensive on cloud platforms)
+- update the .env from my machine
+  `easier, but slow (i was unable to configure the GPU drivers in the docker container, so the LLM server dos'nt detect GPU))`

 ### Quick Start
-  `easier, but slow (i was unable to configure the GPU drivers in the docker container, so the LLM server dos'nt detect GPU))`
+- Setup the env variables (provided at the bottom (check my server, run `cat .env`))
 - Run `docker-compose up` (watch the logs)
-  `It will take a while to download all the models, in /Lenskart/backend/llm_server/Dockerfile, i have written gemma3:4b ONLY, since it takes very long time to download these models`
+  `It will take a while to download all the models, file: /Lenskart/backend/llm_server/Dockerfile, i have written gemma3:4b ONLY, since it takes very long time to download these models`

 Services started:
   - Backend: `localhost:8000`
   - UI: `localhost:7860`